You say “This is a cost-accounting problem. Period. End of story. Any attempt to make it more complicated than that is intellectual masturbation IMO.”

 For the economy as a whole there is no gap.
 The business sector fully recovers its wage costs.
 This can happen at ANY level of employment, so full employment is no problem at all.
 However, problems can arise on the monetary side.
 If employment is doubled, for instance, then wage income doubles and this means that transaction money must double.
 In a well-designed economy the central bank can provide the necessary transaction balances out of nothing.

-Interim result: it is possible in principle to run the pure consumption economy at any level of employment and to grow or shrink at will provided the central bank finances the wage bill whatever it is.
+Interim result: it is possible in principle to run the pure production-consumption economy at any level of employment and to grow or shrink at will provided the central bank finances the wage bill whatever it is.
 The business sector makes neither profit nor loss.
 The economy is reproducible for an indefinite number of periods.

 Second period: the household sector saves 10 monetary units (S=10) and spends 90 units.
 Now, the business sector makes a loss (Q=-10).
 The market clearing price is lower than unit wage costs.
 There is no change of inventory.